WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 API calls are made so you are always working with 'live data' from the Cisco Spark Cloud.

-webexteamsdk *automatically handles the pagination for you* so that you don't have to think about it or write the boiler plate code to handle requesting pages of responses.  webexteamsdk automatically and efficiently requests additional pages from Spark as needed to yield the items you have requested.
+webexteamssdk *automatically handles the pagination for you* so that you don't have to think about it or write the boiler plate code to handle requesting pages of responses.  webexteamssdk automatically and efficiently requests additional pages from Spark as needed to yield the items you have requested.

 A :class:`GeneratorContainer` records all of the parameters of your API call,